Remote Scrum: So close, and yet so far away

 “Hey, that’s my card!” – The homo ludens at work

-It will be interesting when we return to the office in the future: there is a high probability that the proportion of home office users will increase, so then we will face the completely different challenge of how to conduct hybrid-format meetings: Challenge accepted!
+It will be interesting when we return to the office in the future: there is a high probability that the proportion of users working from home will increase, so then we will face the completely different challenge of how to conduct hybrid-format meetings: Challenge accepted!